greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 > Jacob 2:32 [LDS 2:23][^1]

 [^1]: Throughout this essay, my quotes and verse numbers will come from Community of Christ's 1966 *Revised Authorized Version*.
-This reflects my current denominational affiliation, [my belief in the value of a modern-language edition](https://spencergreenhalgh.com/tags/rereading-the-book-of-mormon-project/) of the Book of Mormon (though the RAV is very conservative in its modernization), and my agreement with a number of writers on the Book of Mormon that there is value in respecting the original chapter divisions of the Book of Mormon (which survive in Community of Christ editions but have been replaced by shorter chapters in LDS editions).
+This reflects my current denominational affiliation, [my belief in the value of a modern-language edition](https://spencergreenhalgh.com/tags/rereading-the-book-of-mormon-project/) of the Book of Mormon (though the RAV is very conservative in its modernization), and my agreement with a number of writers on the Book of Mormon that there is significance to the original chapter divisions of the Book of Mormon (which survive in Community of Christ editions but have been replaced by shorter chapters in LDS editions).

-	I also regretfully use the acronym "LDS" as a reference to The Church of Jesus Christ of Latter-day Saints even though I know that is discouraged by that church.
-I would use the preferred adjective "Latter-day Saint" except for the fact that members of the RLDS Church and Community of Christ have historically also referred to themselves as "Latter Day Saints," and I'm not confident that the difference in capitalization and punctuation will be enough to clearly distinguish whom I am referring to.
+	I also regretfully use the acronym "LDS" as a reference to The Church of Jesus Christ of Latter-day Saints even though I know it is discouraged by that church.
+I would use the preferred adjective "Latter-day Saint" except for the fact that members of the RLDS Church and Community of Christ have also referred to themselves as "Latter Day Saints," and I'm not confident that the difference in capitalization and punctuation will be enough to clearly distinguish whom I am referring to.

 Someone turning to the Book of Mormon to develop a sexual ethic would likely consult the sermon given by the Nephite prophet Jacob in the second chapter of the book bearing his name[^2].
 Indeed, LDS and RLDS figures have often referred to Jacob 2 when making arguments about the nature of sexual ethics.
 For example, Jacob's teaching that God delights "in the chastity of women" (2:36; LDS 2:28) was cited by LDS apostle Mark E. Petersen [in a 1969 address](https://scriptures.byu.edu/#0cf0228:t694$25858:c0cf0228) entitled *The Dangers of the So-called Sex Revolution*.
 Likewise, Jacob's condemnation of polygamy has been a favorite resource for RLDS critics of not only 19th century LDS polygamy but also their own church's 20th century policies (and, with D&C 150, scripture) allowing polygamous men to be baptized so long as they committed to take no more wives[^3].